victor/Git-Xcode-4/git_xcode_script.markdown

 This time, instead of merging changes, to avoid gratuitous forks in the history tree, the changes are incorporated with a rebase

+## Interactive rebase

+Jose shows the interactive rebase

 ## Branch

 Introduce the concept of branches.
 Create a couple of branches.
 Add commits Later, delete a branch

+3 cases: fast-forward, normal merge, non-fast-forward

+### stash
+When switching branches you may have changes in process.
+Stash allows you to save them.

 ## Reset

 Show the concept of resetting the HEAD pointer.
 Explain the various types of reset.

+## Ammend

+Introduce and show the concept of ammending the last commit

 ## Reflog

 Introduce the concept of branches as pointers, and the garbage collector.
 If the garbage collector has not cleaned up a commit, we can restore it even if we have no pointer to it.
 Show git reflog

-## Ammend

-Introduce and show the concept of ammending the last commit

 # Demo 2 A good process to follow (Git Flow like process)